bruno-yamada/bruno-yamada.github.io/docs/ai/stability.ai.md

+---
+sidebar_class_name: stability-ai
+---

 # Stability.AI

 Stability.AI is an big player in the world of artificial intelligence.
 They’re all about making AI accessible to everyone by focusing on `open-source models` and tools.
-Their mission resonates with a vision of democratizing AI, fostering innovation, and encouraging collaboration across industries, as stated multiple times by their former CEO, Emad Mostaque
+Their mission resonates with a vision of democratizing AI, fostering innovation, and encouraging collaboration across industries, as stated multiple times by their former CEO, `Emad Mostaque`

 The term "stability" is used due to their intent to democratizing AI by focusing on open-source models and tools that empower `individuals` and communities, in an inclusive way, ensuring that AI benefits everyone, not just a few.